Send us your CV

-I am originally from a small town in Spain called Salamanca.
+“I am originally from a small town in Spain called Salamanca.
 I lived there with my parents and brothers.
 I always preferred living in bigger cities, and I decided from a very young age that eventually I would move out of Salamanca.

-After graduating from university in Spain I then did a masters in Italy.
+“After graduating from university in Spain, I did a masters in Italy.
 After completing my masters, I started working in my hometown and then I did a gap year in China and ended up spending a year and a few months there.

-I didn’t really come out to my family at first, I had only spoken about it to some of my friends.
+“I didn’t really come out to my family at first, I had only spoken about it to some of my friends.
 But when I told them they didn’t seem very shocked.
 When I told my parents, my mother was actively supportive from the beginning.
 However, my dad didn’t really express much at the time.

-I knew in the end though, he would be totally fine with me having a boyfriend.
+I knew in the end they would be totally fine with me having a boyfriend.
 I only told my parents I was gay before coming to London because, overall, I didn't consider it important.
 I knew that they would love me regardless.
 On top of that, I never really felt being gay represents the whole of me and it never really came up in conversation.

 However, when I met Anthony, who was my first boyfriend, something changed.
 I wanted my family to meet him and get to know him before we moved in together.
 I never really said that I was gay I only told them that I'm going to move to England with Anthony and that Anthony is my boyfriend.

 I’ve always felt that for some gay people who I know personally, they feel like it represents them in a big way.
 For me personally, I feel like it represents a minor part of me.
 It is who I am but it’s not the full picture.
 I don’t feel compelled to tell people all the time.”